radiosilence/Ham/README.md

 but make some parts nicer or extend upon them to bring it up to scratch with the way I like things.

+Note: For maximum speed gains, use the XCache extension because that supports caching of closures, unlike APC.

 Goals
 -----